Roo7K1d/Jitsi-Meet-Raider/README.md

-    "customname": "YourCustomBotsName", //The name the bots will have if "userandomnames" is true "mintimebetweenmsg": 500, //The minimum time between sent messages in ms "maxtimebetweenmsg": 2000, //The maximum time between sent messages in ms "playaudio": true //Whether or not you want the bots siren sound to be repeatedly played }
+    "customname": "YourCustomBotsName", //The name the bots will have if "userandomnames" is true "mintimebetweenmsg": 500, //The minimum time between sent messages in ms "maxtimebetweenmsg": 2000, //The maximum time between sent messages in ms "muteeveryone": true, //Mute everyone in the call?
+    "disableallcameras": false, //Disable all active camera feeds in call?
+    "playaudio": true //Whether or not you want the bots siren sound to be repeatedly played }
 ```